 Exeter is Devon’s iconic cathedral city and one of the busiest student hubs in the southwest of England, particularly for those with a keen interest in humanities.
+There’s plenty of attractions and plenty to see and do, and your base at your Exeter university accommodation with Collegiate provides the perfect spot to make the most out of your time here.

 With more and more students flocking there to study every year, we decided it was time to put together this guide to the top student attractions in the area.

-Days Out in Exeter
+Days out in Exeter

 If you are looking for a special day out in Exeter, why not check Exeter racecourse?
 They have huge races throughout the year, which always have a fantastic atmosphere.